When you’re suffering from sleep deprivation, some effects are pretty immediate:

 Be aware of how you can make changes

 There are many resources available to those who feel they are chronically sleep-deprived.
 The first step is recognizing the symptoms.
 If you feel that you are struggling with chronic sleep deprivation, it’s advisable that you talk to a qualified medical professional about diagnosis and treatment.
-The difference it can make in your overall health can be literally life changing.
+The difference it can make in your overall health can be literally life-changing.

-Sleep deprivation can be serious business.
+Sleep deprivation can be a serious business.
 In addition to affecting your work performance and health, it can have dramatic effects on your ability to perform your daily tasks.
 Forgetting to turn off the coffee pot is one thing - driving to work when you’re actually impaired by your lack of sleep is downright dangerous.
 Pay attention to the warning signs, and stay off the road until you can address your sleep shortage.

 As the most comprehensive sleep lab in Alaska, Alaska Sleep Clinic is reaching out to you to be proactive in making our roads safer for all Alaskans.
 If you want to know more about safety for truckers with sleep apnea, call us today for an evaluation.